 The tea may then be shaped, either by hand or with machine rollers (this could also occur simultaneously with the first pan firing).
 Most pan fired tea undergo a final firing to reduce moisture content further, allowing the leaves to be stored without going bad.
 The tea may pick up slight smokiness or toasted flavor at this point.

-There is a wide range of green teas out there – if you think you don’t like a particular green tea, you may tried a green tea type that wasn't for you, had a low quality green tea, or a green tea that was steeped incorrectly.
-There are a wide range of green tea types that depend on cultivation practices, terroir or growing environment, part of the plant used, time of harvest, processing method used, and more.
-The most popular green tea types come from China and Japan – here are a few examples from each country:
+There is a wide range of green teas out there – if you think you don’t like a particular green tea, you may have tried a green tea type that wasn't for you, had a low-quality green tea, or a green tea that was steeped incorrectly.
+There is a wide range of green tea types that depend on cultivation practices, terroir or growing environment, part of the plant used, time of harvest, processing method used, and more.
+The most popular green tea types come from China and Japan as they dominate green tea production – here are a few examples from each country.

 Green teas are the classic loose leaf teas of China.
 Today, China sets the standard for pan-fired green teas, and there are a variety of different leaf styles – more so than any other tea category.
 Leaf styles of Chinese green teas include flat and straight, curly, balled, and twisted.
 Some popular pan fired Chinese green teas include: